Timinator2000/Algorithm_X/14 - your turn/02 - yet another word search.md

 <summary>Spoiler Alert: Only click here if you really need help.</summary>
 <br>

 I'm not kidding.
 This puzzle will get significantly easier if you click below.
+Are you sure this is what you want?

 <details>
-<summary>Spoiler Alert: Only click here if you're absolute sure you want help.</summary>
+<summary>Spoiler Alert: I'm positive.
+Give me the deets!</summary>
 <br>

 I feel bad about this.
 I don't like the idea of just giving the solution away.